sjkingo/virtualenv-api/README.rst

     >>> list(env.search('requests').items())
     [('virtualenv-api', 'An API for virtualenv/pip')]

-Verbose output from each command is available in the environment’s ``build.log`` file, which is appended to with each operation.
+Verbose output from each command is available in the environment's ``build.log`` file, which is appended to with each operation.
 Any errors are logged to ``build.err``.